Biangkerok32/SimpleFileSocket/README.md

 # SimpleFileSocket
 Simple Socket Java Library to easily transfer files over the network.\
-Easy implementation to drop into your java project.\
+Grab the SimpleFileSocket.jar file from /out/artifacts/SimpleFileSocket_jar/.\
-Grab the SimpleFileSocket.jar file from /out/artifacts/SimpleFileSocket_jar/.
+Easy implementation with only a few lines.

 ## Usage
 ### Server Side